postgres-ai/nancy/help/nancy_run.md

   <b>--pgdata-dir</b>

-  Path where need to place Postgres pgdata on local storage to use in experiments.
-All changes at database, which done during experiment will be removed.
+  The path of Postgres pgdata is placed in local storage to use it in experiments.
+  All changes to the database, which are done during experiments will be stored.

   <b>--commands-after-container-init</b> (string)